oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

   ```

   where `{{YOUR_USERNAME}}` should be replaced by your username.

 2. The `start.py` script will start a development server at http://localhost:8181.
 (If this doesn't happen automatically, try navigating directly to http://localhost:8181 in a browser once stuff stops being printed to the terminal.)
 It should look something like this:

   ![Image showing the default splash page.](https://res.cloudinary.com/dozmja9ir/image/upload/v1538254601/home_page.png)

   You can also view the App Engine admin console at http://localhost:8000.

+  **Note:** There may be a few warnings that appear after running `start.py`.
+Don’t worry about these so long as you see the page once you go to http://localhost:8181.
+The script should continue to run so long as the development server is on (you’ll see a lot of lines that start with “INFO”) and you’re able to navigate to the page.

 3. *Loading the demo explorations.* The default Oppia installation comes with a set of [demo explorations](https://github.com/oppia/oppia/tree/61f19354098669bcb408ef7b65fa50d92c076488/data/explorations).
 On startup, none of these are loaded.
 To load them, log in to your server as an admin, then click your username in the top-right corner and choose 'Admin Page'.
 This will open the admin page, from which you can load the demo explorations.